zack3030/alx-low_level_programming/0x01-variables_if_else_while/README.md

-script that prints all single digit numbers of base 10 starting from 0
+script that prints the lowercase alphabet in reverse